systemd.journal-fields — Special journal fields

 The kernel subsystem name.

-as it shows up in the device
+The kernel device name as it shows up in the device

 The device node path of this device in

-pointing to the device node in
+Additional symlink names pointing to the device node

 /dev.
 This field is frequently set

 more than once per entry.

-Fields used by the systemd-coredump coredump kernel helper.
+Fields used by the systemd-coredump coredump kernel helper:

 The cursor for the entry.
 A cursor is an opaque text string that uniquely describes the position of an entry in the journal and is portable across machines, platforms and journal files.